 You can access the Marhaba lounges using your Priority Pass.

 7. Dubai International Business Class Lounges

-Ideal if you’re traveling Business Class on an airline that doesn’t have its own dedicated lounge, or you hold one of a range of approved cards.
-Facilities include a spacious luggage area, six workstations with high-speed internet connection, wireless internet facility, flight information screens, two shower stalls with amenities, one sleeping room with shower, and smoking and quiet rooms.
+Ideal if you’re traveling Business Class on an airline that doesn’t have its own dedicated lounge or you hold one of a range of approved cards.
+Facilities include a spacious luggage area, six workstations with a high-speed internet connection, a wireless internet facility, flight information screens, two shower stalls with amenities, one sleeping room with shower, and smoking and quiet rooms.

 8. Lounge @ B

 You’ll have to be departing from Terminal 3 to access this lounge, but your flight class doesn’t matter.
 Both Economy and Business Class flyers can access this lounge.
 Pre-purchase a lounge pass or use your lounge membership program to get in.

 This lounge is one of two Swissport executive lounges At Dubai Airport.
 Lounge @ B has free-to-use massage chairs, complimentary shower facilities, international newspapers, magazines, luxurious seating, and free high-speed internet.